Ali8600/task-organiser/README.md

 A full-stack Todo application built for the AICI Challenge.
 It features user authentication, task creation, management, and real-time updates, with containerized services using Docker and a modern frontend using React + Vite.

 ---
+NOTE: The Postman collection's link has been added at the end of the document.

 ##  Tech Stack